 How to do Vajrasana

-The below cues added by yoga teachers show multiple ways to do Vajrasana depending on the focus of your yoga sequence and the ability of your students.
+The below cues and yoga sequences added by yoga teachers show multiple ways to do Vajrasana depending on the focus of your yoga sequence and the ability of your students.

 To view the complete steps and corresponding yoga sequence, please consider signing-up to Tummee.com yoga sequence builder that is trusted by yoga teachers worldwide to plan their yoga classes.
 Learn more.

 Piccola meditazione in Jala Mudra (mudra dell'acqua, pollice e mignolo uniti, punta del mignolo che preme sulla punta del pollice), gomiti appoggiati ... ...

 This pose stretches the thighs, ankles, knees, and feet.
 It also improves posture and tones the pelvic muscles. ...

 Nadis are energy channels that run throughout the body transporting prana (life force) energy to every cell in the body.
 They run parallel to the spin... ...

 Hands to heart - Anjali Mudra.
 Stay for 3 breaths. ...

 Come back to center.
 Release to sit on your heels.
 Hands to heart-Anjali. ...

 A. To begin balancing and the activating the muladhara...
 Sit on your heels Rest hands on your knees Straight back C. Close your eyes and tak... ...